RichardCouperthwaite/BAREFOOT-Framework/readme.md

 * lowBound : The lower bound of the hypeparameter values.
 * fusedPoints : The number of points per dimension to use when constructing the Fused GP.
 Points for evaluating the Fused GP are sampled linearly for each dimension, creating a grid of points to evaluate the fused mean and variance.
 * fusedHP : When using the calculations with only the reification approach, and not the batch approach, it is necessary to provide hyperparmeters to use with the fused model GP.
 This parameter is a list of these parameters with the following format: [signal variance, length scale 1, ..., length scale n].
+* fusedSamples : The number of samples to take from the design space for evaluating the fused model for determining next-best points from the Truth model.

 ## Example Code
 The sample_code.py file has sample code that demonstrates many of the features of the framework, and also demonstrates how to construct initial data files, and subprocess batch files.
 There are three code options that can be run in the sample_code.py file: